 We have partnered with the National EMS Memorial Service to provide this Memorial Candle.
 This candle has a burn time of approximately 50 hours.
-It is scented with one of our best selling fragrances, Volcano.
+It is scented with one of our best selling fragrances, Beach Sunset.
 It has an amazing blend of exotic citrus and sugary notes that will make any room or office smell amazing.
 Each candle comes packaged in a nice gift box as well.

 This is a great way to honor a loved one and 100% of the net profit goes to the National EMS Memorial Service to be able to continue their service to honor those who have paid the ultimate sacrifice and gave their life in the line of duty while caring for others.